KILTprotocol/docs/docs/sdk/0-workshop/03-identity.md

 :::info mnemonic

-In cryptography, a mnemonic is a random series of words.
+In cryptography, a mnemonic usually consists of 12 or 24 random series of words.
 For example, `gold upset segment cake universe` is a mnemonic.
 It's used to generate keypairs.
 What's great about a mnemonic is that it's **human-readable**.
 A person can memorize it, and use it later to re-generate their keypairs and address.

 :::